safak-tamses/Enoca_backend_challenge/README.md

 -> You can review the required technical requirements in the project from the following file: `Backend_Challenge_-3.pdf` located at the root path.

-->  To access the Postman collection with predefined requests, import the file `EtsTurJavaTestCase.postman_collection.json` located at the root path.
+->  To access the Postman collection with predefined requests, import the file `API documentation.postman_collection.json` located at the root path.

 ->  To explore the backend API endpoints and make requests, you can access the Swagger documentation at `http://localhost:8080/swagger-ui/index.html`.